KineticLensman/KineticLensman.github.io/_posts/2018-06-18-how-this-site-works.md

 * When I'm happy with the text, I upload it to my GitHub repository using the GitHub web interface
 * GitHub then automatically processes the raw text files using [Jekyll](https://jekyllrb.com/) to create the static web pages you see in your browser

 If you want to try this yourself, there are some [really great tutorials](http://jmcglone.com/guides/github-pages/) that explain the  steps needed to create a GitHub Pages site.
-The set-up process isn't really complicated, and basically involves creating some folders and files that provide the framework Jekyll needs to automatically convert text files in a GitHub repository into web-pages.
-You only have to do set-up once, unless you decide to change the appearance of your site.
+The set-up process basically involves creating some folders and files that provide the framework Jekyll needs to automatically convert text files in a GitHub repository into web-pages.
+The tutorials typically provide full examples, although it helps to have beginner-level awareness of [html](https://www.w3schools.com/Html/) and [css](https://www.w3schools.com/css/default.asp) if you want to change fonts and colours away from the defaults.
+By default, a GitHub Pages website will have github in its web address.
+However, its relatively easy to create your own custom domain (in this case, www.non-kinetic-effects.co.uk) and make it point at the GitHub site (although this will typically incur a small registration fee with a third party registration service).

+The only thing that involved some trial and error was
 ## Assessment
 Now that I have the site up and running, the tools aren't getting in my way (unlike some - I'm looking at you, [Blender](https://www.blender.org/)) and I can completely focus on the creative process.
 The individual tools are reasonably well documented and so far I haven't hit any fundamental show-stoppers.
+The only part that required a little trial and error was the process of pointing my custom domain at GitHub (by editing the CNAME record from my domain registration account), and this was a one-off thing.

 Just as my site went live, GitHub announced that they were going to be acquired by Microsoft.
 It's not yet clear whether Microsoft will keep GitHub ad-free and free-to-use, or take actions that degrade the GitHub service.
-Luckily, at the start of this whole process, I'd paid to register the non-kinetic-effects domain name so that I didn't have to have 'GitHub' in my site's address.
-As a result, and because I'm using open source tools, I can move the entire site elsewhere if necessary, and readers shouldn't notice any difference.
+However, because I have a non-GitHub URL and am using open source tools, I can move the entire site elsewhere if necessary, and readers shouldn't notice any difference.